enzet/Roentgen/README.md

 ## Generation

-Röntgen icons may be drawn by hand in vector redactor and stored as optimized SVG files, but also the project has two more options for icons extraction and generation.
+Röntgen icons may be drawn by hand in vector redactor and stored as optimized SVG files, but also the project has one more option for icons extraction.

 ### Extraction from the monolith SVG file